u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/manage_deals/control_bills.rst

 the :guilabel:`Should Be Paid` field status will be set to :guilabel:`No`.

 .. tip::
-   The :guilabel:`Should Be Paid` status on bills is set automatically by Odoo.
+   The :guilabel:`Should Be Paid` status on bills is set automatically by Thrive Bureau ERP.
 However, the status can be changed manually by clicking the field's drop-down menu inside the :guilabel:`Other Info` tab.